-And there are a couple of answers to that.
+And there are three answers to that.

 - I genuinely want you to get fit and feel good.
 And by ‘you’ I mean all of you.
 Even those of you who will never join any of my programs.
 And by ‘feel good’ I mean alive and strong and confident and ferocious and clear-headed and kick ass.
 Like this:

 So I want to give you as many tools as I can to make that happen!